Spring Garden Revival

 Milton Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

 Milton’s ordinances regulate grading equipment operation, typically allowing work from 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
-Contractors must hold a business license, PE credentials for complex drainage, and equipment operator certification.
-Insurance requirements include a minimum $1 million general liability and $2 million aggregate, with bonding for municipal contracts.
-Safety measures require right-of-way permits, traffic control, PPE, and regular equipment maintenance.
-Environmental compliance is enforced through proper disposal, erosion control, and strict adherence to MS4 and NPDES standards.
+Contractors must hold a business license, and a PE is required for complex drainage projects.
+Equipment operators must be certified, and insurance requirements include a minimum $1 million general liability policy and $2 million aggregate recommended, with bonding for municipal contracts.
+Safety measures include right-of-way permits, traffic control, PPE, and regular equipment maintenance.
+Environmental compliance is enforced through proper disposal, prohibition of street dumping, erosion control, and adherence to MS4 stormwater standards.